Emmyy882/Emmyy882/README.md

 # Agbaje Itafe Emmanuel
-___

 A BS Computer Science student at the National Open University of Nigeria (NOUN).

 I'm a passionate tech enthusiat with a growth mindset who is curious in exploring the possibilies in the world of technology.
-With a strong foundation in Software Engineering, I possess a unique blend of technical and analytical skills.
-Proficient in Programming Languages such as C, Python, JavaScript and Rust.
+With a strong foundation in Software Engineering, I possess a unique blend of technical, analytical, communication and team-working skills.
+Proficient in Programming Languages such as C, Python, JavaScript.
 Always eager to learn and looking forward to collaborating on exciting projects.

 - ALX Software Engineering Alumni
 - Gmail: emmaagbaje3@gmail.com, X (Twitter): @EmmyyAgbaje